dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 ## Class and attendance

 Class participation is required and much of the material will be presented.
-The class will be held in room SHP 251 and also broadcast in Zoom.
+The class will be held in room Malloy 241 and also broadcast in Zoom.
 We will also use a Slack channel.
 If you have not received access to any of these resources, please notify your instructor.

 ## Textbook